cschladetsch/CoinSpot-GoogleSheets/Readme.md

 ![Sample Session](Resources/Demo.png)

+You will see that the app shows the difference in absolute value and gain percentage every time you query it.

 NOTE: I don't update the image with every change the app, so it may differ from what you see when you build it.
 Any drastic changes, I'll update the image.

 ## Setup